GMOD/jbrowse/docs/site/mouse_configs.md

 - url: URL used by newWindow, xhrDialog, or iframeDialog actions.
 - label: descriptive label for the link.
 In a right-click context menu, this will be the text in the menu item.
 In a onClick section, it will be the mouse-over description too.
 See [JBrowse_Configuration_Guide\#Customizing_Mouse-over_behavior](#customizing-mouse-over-behavior "wikilink") for details on the mouse-over behavior.
 - title: title used for the popup window

-### Using callbacks to customize feature tracks

-JBrowse feature tracks, and individual JBrowse features, can be customized using JavaScript functions you write yourself.
-These functions are called every time a feature in a track is drawn, and allow you to customize virtually anything about the feature's display.
-What's more, all of the feature's data is accessible to your customization function, so you can even customize individual features' looks based on their data.

-As of JBrowse 1.3.0, feature callbacks are added by directly editing your trackList.json file with a text editor.
-Unfortunately, due to the limitations of the JSON format currently used for JBrowse configuration, the function must appear as a quoted (and JSON-escaped) string, on a single line.
-You may use the .conf format for the ability to specify functions that span multiple lines.

-Here is an example feature callback, in context in the trackList.json file, that can change a feature's `background` CSS property (which controls the feature's color) as a function of the feature's name.
-If the feature's name contains a number that is odd, it give the feature's HTML `div` element a red background.
-Otherwise, it gives it a blue background.

-     {
-         "style" : {
-            "className" : "feature2"
-         },
-         "key" : "Example Features",
-         "feature" : [
-            "remark"
-         ],
-         "urlTemplate" : "tracks/ExampleFeatures/{refseq}/trackData.json",
-         "hooks": {
-             "modify": "function( track, f, fdiv ) { var nums = f.get('name').match(/\\d+/); if( nums && nums[0] % 2 ) { fdiv.style.background = 'red'; } else { fdiv.style.background = 'blue';  } }"
-         },
-         "compress" : 0,
-         "label" : "ExampleFeatures",
-         "type" : "FeatureTrack"
-      },